Klutter - Getting Started in Android Studio

 ./gradlew build -p "platform"

 Make sure there are no error messages when the command is finished.
 In the root/android/klutter folder there should now be a platform.aar file.
-For ios there should be a Platform.xcframework folder in root/ios/Klutter containing a framework for simulators and iphones.
+For ios there should be a Platform.xcframework folder in root/ios/Klutter containing a framework for simulators and iphoneos.

 Run app